sagemath/sagewiki_to_gh-2022-10-10/education5.md

  * Come up with project ideas, using sage, for a discrete math for IT class
  * Make progress towards a planar lattice class (object) in sage.

+=== Barry Balof ===

+ * Investigate and build course materials for Combinatorics and Graph Theory, Multivariable Calculus, and Calculus Laboratory courses.

 == UW Campus Wireless ==
 {{{
 UW NetID:   event0531